-Ecwid – with the business plan, you do get access to good levels of support from the Ecwid team and they can easily be contacted via live chat, email or over the phone.
-The only issue with the phone support is that it is only available between 2pm and 10pm pacific time, which makes it not ideal for people in time zones on the opposite side of the world.
+The only issue with the phone support is that it is only available between 2 pm and 10 pm pacific time, which makes it not ideal for people in time zones on the opposite side of the world.

-Shopify – offer all of their users 24/7 support via live chat, over the phone or via email.
+Shopify offers all of their users 24/7 support via live chat, over the phone or via email.
 You can also contact them via Twitter if you want to.
-While this is great, it isn’t completely straightforward contacting them as you need to go in to the help centre, enter a search query and then at the bottom of the page you will see the button that takes you to their contact info page.
+While this is great, it isn’t completely straightforward contacting them as you need to go into the help center, enter a search query and then at the bottom of the page you will see the button that takes you to their contact info page.

 Hosting & Performance